 Image of a property manager showing prospective tenants a rental space.

-Updated January 3, 2021 .
+Updated April 5, 2024 .
 AmFam Team

 If you’ve been renting a place to live for a few years, you’ve probably been paying rent to either a landlord or a property manager.
 But do you know how they’re different or what their responsibilities are, one compared to the other?
 To help you understand which option works best for you when the time comes to move, we’ve put together this review of the differences between a property manager and a landlord.

-General Differences Between a Landlord Vs. a Property Manager
+General Differences Between a Landlord vs. a Property Manager

 In most cases, property managers act as on-site caretakers of rental spaces and apartment buildings, while landlords typically own the property they’re renting.
 In some cases, property owners and landlords may not play a large role in attending to tenants needs.
 Property managers are typically more “hands on” with tenants.
 They handle everything from screening tenants, managing rental applications and defining rental costs to handling tenant issues and complaints.